 This is mainly because both trackers use the same date, and as a result, my daily energy level and last night’s sleep are not placed in the same line.

 This way, when I want to see a possible connection between them (because one surely influences the other in a certain way), I have to compare my daily energy level to the sleep that’s in the row above.
 Not very convenient, so this is something I’ll definitely have to adjust.

 This spread is what you also might call a line in a day page or summary of the day page.

 As with the previous months, it had more or less the same minimalist design, with two tropical leaves to stay consistent with this month’s bullet journal theme.

-Right after the priority page, I like to keep a spread where I could write down anything that comes to my mind.
-You can call it a notes page, brain dump page, or, just like I did – ideas page.
+Right after the priority page, I like to keep a spread where I can write down anything that comes to my mind.
+You can call it a notes page, a brain dump page, or, just like I did – an ideas page.